sftSalman/NeuroART/README.md

+# NeuroArt Paint Neural Style Transformation
 ![Screenshot 2023-06-22 at 1 19 23 AM](https://github.com/sftSalman/NeuroART/assets/33355278/64da4a91-a098-44e3-99a0-e2570d5816db)
 ![Screenshot 2023-06-22 at 1 20 51 AM](https://github.com/sftSalman/NeuroART/assets/33355278/fe23f211-d8f3-4beb-ac8f-3a2a19be8d99)

 ![Screenshot 2023-06-22 at 1 19 01 AM](https://github.com/sftSalman/NeuroART/assets/33355278/ef9e1a03-5d36-403b-ba7a-ed86cee748d4)

-# Paint Neural Style Transformation

 Paint Neural Style Transformation is a Python-based application that applies neural style transfer to images, giving them an artistic, painted look.
 This project utilizes deep learning techniques to extract the style from one image and apply it to another, creating visually appealing and unique results.